Upstate Art Weekend at KinoSaito

 28 Jun.
 2026 | 1-4pm

 Join us at KinoSaito on Sundays in June for our Postcard Landscape Workshop!
-Inspired by the works of Kikuo Saito, Kristin Larkin Logerfo, and Paul Logerfo on display, participants are invited to paint an outdoor scene from imagination, memory, or observation to send to someone they love.
+Inspired by the works of Kikuo Saito, Kristin Larkin Logerfo, and Dr. Paul Logerfo on display, participants are invited to paint an outdoor scene from imagination, memory, or observation to send to someone they love.

 All materials provided.